MerelAW/coding_examples/README.md

 # coding_examples
-My solutions to example coding problems in JavaScript These coding problems were part of the freeCodeCamp tutorials
+My solutions to example coding problems in JavaScript.
+These coding problems were part of the freeCodeCamp tutorials

 * sumAll: sum the two items from an array and any number within their range